stonepros/stone/doc/stoneadm/services/monitoring.rst

 ------------------------------------

-If you have an existing prometheus monitoring infrastructure, or would like to manage it yourself, you need to configure it to integrate with your Ceph cluster.
+If you have an existing prometheus monitoring infrastructure, or would like to manage it yourself, you need to configure it to integrate with your Stone cluster.

 * Enable the prometheus module in the ceph-mgr daemon